jillemmerzaal/UPLIFT_BC/ULIFT/README.md

 <h3> Manual plot input </h3>

 If the data is as expected, than the code will run automatically.
-It will determine the start and end points of the seperate phases of the ULIFT task and determine the middle movement of phase 1 and phase 4 as desribed in the project description
+It will determine the start and end points of the seperate phases of the ULIFT task and determine the middle movement of phase 1 and phase 4 as desribed in the project description.

+However, if the data is not as expected (e.g., no change points are found, or more/less peaks are found ) than the scripts asks for manual input.

+> **Warning**
+> No or faulty phase detection

+Select the start and end points of the phases as best as posible.